jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 #### Keys and Key Signatures

 Lastly for now, in regards to pitch, Music and sections of music can have a key.
+When a piece of music utilizes notes from a specific scale, and cadences to that same scale, then that scale is the key.

 #### Test Your Knowledge!